MoonMoon1919/reloader/README.md

 ---

 ## TO DO:
-- [x] Rewrite to handle based on Cron'd event
-- [x] Add Codefresh for CI
-- [x] Rebuild partition checking logic to use better query
-- [x] Finish unit tests
 - [ ] Bootstrap Install
+- [ ] Alerts/Notifications
 - [ ] Optional quicksight dashboards
-- [ ] Alerts/Notifications